Commercial Liability Insurance

 Secured with SHA-256 Encryption

-How To Compare Quotes
+How to Compare Quotes

 The most important thing when comparing commercial general liability quotes is to make sure that the coverages are the same.
 The quotes should all have the same per occurrence and general aggregate limits, for example.
 Beyond that, it’s pretty easy to compare quotes as commercial general liability policies are rather standardized in the industry.
 It’s also a good idea to find out if there is a charge for adding additional insured’s to a policy as that can be a hidden expense for people who need to do this as part of their business’s operations.

-How to Get The Best Rates on a Commercial Liability Policy
+How to Get the Best Rates on a Commercial Liability Policy

 In order to get the best rate on this type of insurance policy it’s best to shop around.
 At least three agents should be contacted, with preferably some of those being insurance agents who can get a quote through at least a few insurance carriers.
 The insurance companies set the rates on insurance policies so there’s no need to check with, say, two Allstate agents as they will both come back with the same rate assuming they’re working with the same information.